pact-foundation/docs.pact.io/website/docs/implementation_guides/pact_plugins/examples/grpc/area_calculator/consumer-maven/readme.md

 ## Generated gRPC stub

-The gRPC stub and Java classes are automatically generated using the Protobuf Gradle plugin.
+The gRPC stub and Java classes are automatically generated using the Protobuf Maven plugin.

 ## Test class

-The test class [PactConsumerTest](https://github.com/pact-foundation/pact-plugins/blob/main/src/test/java/io/pact/example/grpc/consumer/PactConsumerTest.java) first sets up the interaction using the Pact DSL, then during the test method receives a gRPC mock server to use.
+The test class [PactConsumerTest](https://github.com/pact-foundation/pact-plugins/blob/main/examples/gRPC/area_calculator/consumer-maven/src/test/java/io/pact/example/grpc/maven/PactConsumerTest.java) first sets up the interaction using the Pact DSL, then during the test method receives a gRPC mock server to use.
 The generated stub classes are then used to send the `ShapeMessage` to the mock server, and an `AreaResponse` message is received back.
 This is then validated.